As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 Furosemide can be given to increase calcium excretion, but thiazide diuretics should be avoided as they can increase renal calcium absorption.

-Calcium salts can form complexes with many drugs, and this can result in a precipitate.
+Calcium salts can form complexes with many drugs, resulting in a residue.
 Calcium salts are incompatible with oxidizing agents, citrates, soluble carbonates, bicarbonates, phosphates, tartrates, and sulfates.

 Physical incompatibility has also been reported with amphotericin, cephalothin sodium, cefazolin sodium, cepandandol naphate, ceftriaxone, novobiocin sodium, dobutamine hydrochloride, prochlorperazine, and tetracyclines.

-Contraindicated in patients receiving cardiac glycosides.
-Patients with hypercalcemia (eg, in hyperparathyroidism, hypervitaminosis D, neoplastic disease with decalcification of the bone, renal failure, immobilization osteoporosis, sarcoidosis, milk-alkali syndrome) have a renal failure, immobilization osteoporosis,).
+It is contraindicated in patients receiving cardiac glycosides.
+Patients with hypercalcemia (e.g., hyperparathyroidism, hypervitaminosis D, a neoplastic disease with decalcification of the bone, renal failure, immobilization, osteoporosis, sarcoidosis, milk-alkali syndrome) have a renal failure, immobilization osteoporosis,).

-Coadministration with ceftriaxone in : preterm infants up to a corrected age of 41 weeks (weeks of gestation + weeks of life) and / or full-term infants (up to 28 days of age) due to the risk of precipitation of ceftriaxone calcium.
+Coadministration with ceftriaxone in preterm infants up to a corrected age of 41 weeks (weeks of gestation + weeks of life) and full-term infants (up to 28 days of age) due to the risk of precipitation of ceftriaxone calcium.

-Calcium gluconate does not require hepatic metabolism for Ca ++ release and is as effective as calcium chloride in the treatment of ionic hypocalcemia in the absence of liver function.
+Calcium gluconate does not require hepatic metabolism for Ca ++ release and is as effective as calcium chloride in treating ionic hypocalcemia in the absence of liver function.

 Route of elimination